ntotten/ntotten.github.io/_posts/2018-07-22-nginx-on-heroku.md

 heroku container:release web --app <APPNAME>
 ```

-And that's it, you now have NGINX deployed as a Docker image to Heroku.
+And that's it, you now have NGINX deployed as a Docker container on Heroku.